Lacunary Eta-quotients Modulo Powers of Primes: Introduction

-\begin{remark} When we represent an ordinary eta-function with only $\eta_{\delta_i,0}(\tau)$ terms and apply Theorem~\ref{thm3}, we recover the results of Theorem~\ref{thm1}.
-However, when we use $\eta_{\delta_i, \tfrac{\delta_i}{2}}(\tau)$ terms to represent an ordinary eta-function we obtain a weaker bound than the one given by Theorem~\ref{thm1}.
-This is a limitation of the technique used to bound the second Bernoulli polynomial $P_2(x)$. \end{remark}
+\begin{remark} An eta-quotient can be expressed using the generalized eta-quotient form in (\ref{H}) using the $\eta_{\delta_i,0}(\tau)$ or $\eta_{\delta_i, \delta_i/2}(\tau)$ terms (see (\ref{relating getEta and regEta})).
+If expressed using only the $\eta_{\delta_i,0}$ terms, applying Theorem~\ref{thm3} recovers the results of Theorem~\ref{thm1}.
+If, however, the expression uses $\eta_{\delta_i, \delta_i/2}(\tau)$ terms, then applying Theorem~\ref{thm3} gives a weaker bound than the one given by Theorem~\ref{thm1}.
+This discrepancy comes from the weaker bounds for the second Bernoulli polynomial $P_2(x)$. \end{remark}

-\begin{remark} Similar to Theorem~\ref{thm1}, many forms that we consider here have poles at cusps.
-Therefore, Theorem~\ref{thm3} again covers infinitely many functions excluded by the theorem of Serre. \end{remark}

 In Section~\ref{prelim}, we give preliminaries on modular forms and include a discussion of Serre's theorem on the lacunarity of holomorphic positive integer weight modular forms with integer coefficients.
 We utilize this theorem in Section~\ref{Proofs1}, where we provide background on Dedekind eta-quotients as well as the proofs of Theorem~\ref{thm1} and Corollary~\ref{cor2}.
 In Section~\ref{Proofs2} we again make use of the theorem of Serre for the proof of Theorem~\ref{thm3}.
-Lastly in Section~\ref{exs}, we conclude with examples of infinite families that satisfy our theorems.
+Lastly in Section~\ref{exs}, we conclude with specific examples of functions that empirically demonstrate our theorems as well as the potentially slow convergence of $\delta(G,p;X)$ when $G(\tau)$ is lacunary modulo $p$.